puzzfuzz/puzzfuzz.github.io/_posts/2015-02-28-netflix-culture.md

 There's a ton of awesome material in the Netflix deck but the key take-aways can be summarized into a few important bullets.

 - High performance people enable a company to be successful.
-- The best people deserve the best pay, the most freedom and responsibility, but are expected to perform exceptionally or will be replaced.
+- The best people deserve the best pay, the most freedom, and responsibility, but are expected to perform exceptionally or will be replaced.
 - As a company grows, minimize rules to retain high performance people.
 - Inhibit chaos with _even more_ high performance people
 - Flexibility is more important than efficiency in the long term.
-- Management through context, not control, allows an organization to be big and fast and flexible.
+- Management through context, not control, allows an organization to be **big and fast and flexible**.

 ---

 ##Collected Notes

 Below are my raw notes taken while studying this deck.
-There's a bunch of great quotes peppered throughout and is probably a bit quicker of a read than the whole deck (though not much).
+There's a bunch of great quotes peppered throughout and is probably a bit quicker of a read than the whole deck if you're crunched for time (though not much).

 **Values are what we Value**